FHantke/brave-browser-wiki/Windows-Development-Environment.md

 ## npm or Yarn

-Preferably use npm v8+ (but < 8.6) as it is the default package manager used across our builds. npm is built in Node by default.
+Preferably use npm v8+ as it is the default package manager used across our builds. npm is built in Node by default.
 Alternatively, you can install Yarn:

 Install Yarn from https://yarnpkg.com/lang/en/docs/install/.
 Installing Yarn via `.msi` has been tested and is known to work.